-(1) Eighty-five percent of the average manufacturer price for a drug, as published by the Centers for Medicare and Medicaid Services.

-(2) The lowest price provided to any nonpublic entity in the state by a manufacturer to the extent that the Medicaid best price exists under federal law.

-(3) The Medicaid best price, to the extent that this price exists under Federal law.
+- (1) Eighty-five percent of the average manufacturer price for a drug, as published by the Centers for Medicare and Medicaid Services. - (2) The lowest price provided to any nonpublic entity in the state by a manufacturer to the extent that the Medicaid best price exists under federal law. - (3) The Medicaid best price, to the extent that this price exists under Federal law.

-[14.]
+[16.]
 Do the pricing requirements above apply in all circumstances?

-Answer: No. The pricing requirements above apply only if the product is self-commercialized by the Awardee/Collaborator or Exclusive Licensee, and their successors and assigns.
-Also, the pricing requirements do not apply to products sold outside of California and only apply to certain Californians who are uninsured or underinsured.
+Answer: No. The pricing requirements do not apply to products sold outside of California and only apply to certain Californians who are uninsured or underinsured.